Edit Content

 The Fight To End Hate

-A powerful and timely new documentary examining the historical roots of antisemitism — how it developed and how it has endured over the centuries.
-Directed by Doug Adams, Against the Wind traces this history with urgency and clarity.
+A powerful and timely documentary examining the historical roots of antisemitism — how it developed and how it has endured over the centuries — told with urgency and clarity.

 Following the screening, join us for a Q&A and dessert reception.
 We are especially honored to welcome Jeff Schoep, a former neo-Nazi featured in the film, and director Doug Adams for the discussion.